DK-Hostmaster/rdap-service-specification/README.md

 The service offers four APIs, one specialized for each entity type:

-- domain (domainname)
+- domain (domain name)
-- nameserver (hostname/nameserver)
+- name server (hostname/name server)
 - entity (userid)
 - help

-The service requires that the `Accept` header is specified to be `application/json` or `application/rdap+json`, all of the below examples demonstrates this using the commandline utilities `curl` or `httpie`.
+The service requires that the `Accept` header is specified to be `application/json` or `application/rdap+json`, all of the below examples demonstrates this using the command line utilities `curl` or `httpie`.

 If the header is unspecified, not specified correctly or specified to an unsupported format, the service will error with HTTP status code: `415` -"Unsupported media type".